NaumenkoN/tvoypermanent/README.md

 # Conclusion

-Despite the fact that the site is not without flaws based on modern trends in development and design.
-It's quite suitable as a pet project.
+Despite the simplicity of the idea, its implementation gave me good practical experience in development.
+And although these are only the first steps, it is good if these steps are in the right direction.
+The client was satisfied.